choewy/node-sqlite-promise/README.md

-# sqlite3-promise
+# node-sqlite-promise

 ES6 Promise-based interface to the sqlite3 module.
-The `sqlite3-promise` module exports the `Database`.
+The `node-sqlite-promise` module exports the `Database`.

 ## Installation

 ```
-npm install sqlite3-promise
+npm install node-sqlite-promise
 ```

 ## Usage